matias-vazquez/SistemasDigitales/LSD06/README.md

   1. Investigate the internal wiring of a 4x4 matrix keypad, and explain how to read and identify a pressed key.
   2. Write the pseudo-code of the keypad driver.
 Clearly identify the inputs and outputs.

-draw the corresponding schematic diagram, including pull-up resistors and their values.
+  3. Draw the schematic diagram of the keypad including pull-up resistors with values, and connections to the FPGA.
+Depict with arrows all port directions (in, out or inout) from the FPGA point of view.

 ## Lab work